PrasanthNimmala0/Prasanth_Resume/README.md

 ## 🚀 About Me

-Hello, I'm Haris Ahmad, the visionary mind behind Hypefolio – a groundbreaking open-source portfolio website.
-Dive into the world of coding excellence with Hypefolio's freely available source code, empowering anyone to craft their digital showcase effortlessly. 🌐✨
+Hello, I'm Prasanth Tirupati Reddy Nimmala, the visionary mind behind Portfolio – a groundbreaking open-source portfolio website.
+Dive into the world of coding excellence with Portfolio's freely available source code, empowering anyone to craft their digital showcase effortlessly. 🌐✨

 Connect with me on LinkedIn to stay in the loop with my professional journey and discover insights into the evolving tech landscape.